Dr. John Scheels - Exotic Animal Dentistry Dr. John Scheels - Exotic Animal Dentistry

 In 1983 I extracted an abscessed maxillary second molar from Tanga, a very ill silverback lowland gorilla, sectioning it with a belt drive slow speed lab handpiece.
 Tanga recovered promptly.
 Soon after that Drs.
 Boese and Beehler met with me and asked what equipment could be acquired to improve the delivery of comprehensive dental care.
 Dr. Boese later became the President of the Zoological Society of Milwaukee.
 The Society, currently led by Dr. Bert Davis, supports the veterinary staff and has generously supported my efforts at the zoo, providing funds for equipment etc.

-Mr. Charles "Chuck" Wikenhauser has been the zoo's Director from 1990 to present.
-He has continued to hire and manage supremely capable and dedicated veterinary and curatorial professionals.
+Mr. Charles "Chuck" Wikenhauser who was the zoo's Director from 1990 until his retirement in 2021, during which time he hired and managed supremely capable and dedicated veterinary and curatorial professionals.
 The zoo veterinarians that I have worked with, in particular Drs.
 Bruce Beehler, Andrew Teare, Victoria Clyde and Roberta Wallace, have been inspirational colleagues.

 And most importantly, I acknowledge my wife, Betty, who has tolerated me spending hundreds of Thursday and Saturday mornings on my "days off" to treat the zoo patients.
 Trained as a former surgical technician, she ably assisted me in several early major zoo oral surgical cases.